-To maintain an active CPA license in Florida, certified public accountants have to fulfill the CPE requirement on a biennial basis.
+To maintain an active CPA license in Florida, certified public accountants have to fulfill a CPE requirement on a biennial basis.

 Here is a summary for your reference:

-The CPE credits have to be accumulated during a reporting period, which ends on June 30 of the renewal year.
+CPE credits have to be accumulated during a 2-year reporting period, which ends on June 30 of the renewal year.

-There are two automatic extension in September and December but you should consider Dec 31 the “hard” deadline.
+There are two automatic extensions in September and December, but you should consider December 31 the “hard” deadline.

 In each reporting period:

 Other ways to gain your CPE hours:

 You can also contact the Florida Board of Accountancy for general licensing and CPE information: